 Watamu – 1 Day

 Watamu is a small coastal town located just 30 minutes from Malindi.
-It marks a natural next stop on your 10-day Kenya itinerary, ideal to unwind.
+It marks a natural next stop on your 10-day Kenya itinerary, ideal for unwinding.
 Just like its bigger neighbor, the town is known for its stunning beaches, vibrant marine life, and unique attractions.

-The town boasts pristine white sandy beaches that stretch for miles along the turquoise Indian Ocean.
-I so recommend you visit during low tide to witness the most pristine lagoon-like beaches in Watamu that turns into a sandbank.
-Trust me, this is one of the top must-visit beaches the Kenya coastline has to offer!
+Watamu boasts pristine white sandy beaches that stretch for miles along the turquoise Indian Ocean.
+I so recommend you visit during low tide to witness the most pristine lagoon-like beaches in Watamu that turn into a sandbank.
+Trust me, this is one of the top must-visit beaches the Kenyan coastline has to offer!

 Gede Ruins

 No trip to Watamu is complete without visiting Lighthouse Restaurant.
-As part of the Temple Point Resort, Lichthouse is the best spot to pass an afternoon.
 Featuring an eco-interior, upbeat music, stylish clothing and hammocks to unwind in – it’s your only place to watch the sunset.
 With lots of comfy seating arrangements on the ground, it marks the ideal place to end the day.

-Get there early to grab a seat or reserve one of the sunset-facing hammocks.
-This has been one of my favourite must-see gems while in Kenya, the vibe was hard to beat!
+Get there early to grab a seat or reserve one of the sunset-facing hammocks!

 Kilifi – 1 Day